grdl/cloud.grdl.dev/README.md

 If you don't want to use Terraform Cloud, remove the `backend.tf` file.
 This will set Terraform to use the default local state file.

-When running locally, Terraform will create a `kube.config` file in the current directory.
-When using Terraform Cloud this won't happen so you need to download the `kube.config` file manually from Scaleway.

 ### Run

 ```